sr320/course-497-2018/slides/week-02/slides.md

 --

 - Assignment completed (based on readings and exercises)
-- this includes signing into Slack group

 --

-- Computer set-up with Bash & R
+- Computer set-up with R